Friday, 22 November 2024

 This would be another really obvious choice for me.
 I'm not a big fan of most of the Jon Pertwee Era.
 Season Seven, for the most part, is absolutely brilliant.
 After that, we get some fairly formula-driven stuff for the next four years.
 Something that really stands out in a show that, most of the time, is trying to re-invent itself on a regular basis.

 There's a lot of stories from this period that don't particularly thrill me.
 And there's a few that I consider genuinely bad.
-Even though Fan Nostalgia feels differently about my feelings on these tales.
+Even though Fan Nostalgia feels differently about my sentiments on these tales.
 It baffles me, for instance, that anyone could like The Green Death all-that-much.
-Aside from a very sentimental ending, there's really not much to it.
+Aside from a very touching ending, there's really not much to it.

 Inferno, for me, towers above so much else from this time.
 The only content that comes close to matching its quality would be the other three stories in Season Seven!